 In the CU-based low latency ISP, the above reference row and left reference column for each sub-partition are from CU boundaries.
 For example, in Figure 1, the sub-partitions A, B, C and D are predicted using the reference samples adjoining the CU.
-This method is applied to those CUs whose sub-partition is 1xN or 2xN.
-4x8 and 8x4 CUs will use four sub-partitions, instead of two sub-partitions used in VTM-4.0.
-Further, when 8x4 and 4x8 CUs are horizontally split, the sub-partition prediction will follow the approach in regular ISP, while for vertical split the sub-partition prediction will follow the CU-based low latency ISP approach.
+This method is applied to 4x8 and 8x4 CUs.
+The sub-partition with partition size 1xN or 2xN is disabled.
+When 8x4 and 4x8 CUs are split, the sub-partition prediction will follow the CU-based low latency ISP approach.